TuxVinyards/qqX/README.md

 - Fixes have been made for spidering of home pages and reporting of updates.

+  Stable but work in progress.

-- One or two 'no disk messages' from new quickemu code on new installs which a restart of qqX will clear.
+  Known bug: One or two 'no disk messages' from new quickemu code on new distro installs.

-- Stable but work in progress ...
+  Clears on qqX restart ...

 ## Quickemu Virtual Machine Manager - A Safe and Powerful TUI